+Wildlife documentary.
+Environmentalist and photographer Sandesh Kadur has traded a comfortable career in the family business to explore the natural wonders of the Western Ghats mountains.
 Just a few hours drive from the commercial bustle of his native Bangalore, Sandesh could be a world away.
 The monsoon pours six metres of rainfall each year on the remote peaks and isolated valleys of the Ghats.
-Alongside familiar Indian species like elephants, tigers and peacocks are more mysterious creatures that are not found anyhere else - a purple frog with a face like a shrew and a monkey with a lion-like mane and tail.
+Alongside familiar Indian species like elephants, tigers and peacocks are more mysterious creatures that are found nowhere else - a purple frog with a face like a shrew and a monkey with a lion-like mane and tail.

-Most intriguing of all, there is a chance sighting of a grey big cat, unlike anything scientists have seen before.
+Most intriguing of all, a chance sighting of a grey big cat, unlike anything scientists have seen before.
 To find out whether this enigmatic cat-in-the-ghat really is a new species, Sandesh must climb to the summit of these mountains.
 His journey is a reminder that in fast-track, modern India, this cloud-wrapped wilderness is more precious than ever.